chrisjdavie/leetcode_2025/to_revisit.md

 - forgot the return value of `<list>.sort`, again
 - forgot what happens to a counter when you successfully leave a loop in Python
 - forgot to look over the code afterwards before running

+#### l_0015_3sum

+2025/04/11
+- first, quick solution good
+- went down a weird side track with the optimization
+- got stuck trying to think if there's an O(N) time solution, which there isn't structurally, and I think that's obvious?
+- once I went back to a more sensibly optimized solution, I made a couple simple mistakes

+2025/04/13
+- single typo didn't catch by eye :_(